TLS 1.3 – Status, Concerns & Impact

 Zero Round-Trip Time (0-RTT)

 The new 1.3 protocol introduces a new mode called the Zero Round-Trip Time (0-RTT), which saves a round trip during connection setup for certain applications.
-This method leverages pre-shared keys (PSK) from either previously established Transport Layer Security connections or some external source to increase performance and reduce latency.
+This method leverages pre-shared keys (PSK) from either previously established Transport Layer Security connections or some external source to increase performance and reduce network latency.
 However, this method introduces certain vulnerabilities, which are discussed in the next section.

 Concerns With TLS 1.3